 Set a medium sized pot on the stove and set the temperature to medium heat.

-Add in the broth and wait for it to boil.
+Add in 3 cups broth and wait for it to simmer.

 Putting It Together

 Once the broth is done, remove the star anise.